OpenMDAO/OpenMDAO/openmdao/docs/features/recording/problem_options.rst

 Problem Recording
 *****************

-You can attach a recorder to the :class:`Problem` itself.
+You might also want to attach a recorder to the :class:`Problem` itself.
 This allows you to record an arbitrary case at a point of your choosing.
 This feature can be useful if you only record a limited number of variables during the run but would like to see a more complete list of values after the run.

+The options are a subset of those for driver recording.

 Problem Recording Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^